Here is my child support story:

-I got some of it, but not nearly all.
+I got some of what the court ordered, but not all.
 At some point I stopped fighting, and not because I was weak or lazy.
-I gave up because it was the right thing to do.
+I let go of that money because it was the right thing to do.

 Money is often cited as the No. 1 thing divorcing couples fight over.
 Financial disagreements clog the courts and wrack up attorney bills — not to mention burn untold units of stress and misery for each party, their children and anyone within earshot.

 This money-related financial tension carries over after breakups and divorce.
 Often, women tell me that they can’t move forward with their lives because they are stuck financially because of money their ex owes.
 They can’t afford to go back to school and advance their career because there is no money for child care, or can’t get out of debt because he won’t pay.

 He may very well owe you that money.
 Morally and legally, you may be entitled to it.

 But sometimes you can be so right, you are wrong.
 After all, the average sum of child supported ordered monthly is less than $300, and total child support owed is actually paid just 40 percent of the time.
 What if you let that all go and focused on earning big, big money.
 I want ever woman to understand what it feels like to be financially independent.
 Only then do you truly step into your power, and live your life in the biggest, most authentic way possible.

 6 signs you should stop fighting your ex for finances